KSheth96/Math/README.md

-# Math
+# Groebner basis of rational normal curves

-The report of my project on commutative algebra.
-A poster of this work has been presented at COCOA 2016
+This report contains our findings (with Amogh Parab) during our summer internship under the supervision of Dr. Indranath Sengupta.
+This work has been presented at COCOA 2016.